FoxyStoat/natours/README.md

 You can find a link to Jonas repo [Here](https://github.com/jonasschmedtmann/advanced-css-course)

+## How to run this Application?

+Clone or download this repo to your local machine, unzip and open index.html file in a browser.
+Alternatively, click [here]( https://foxystoat.github.io/natours/) to view the finished project on live GitHub page.

 ## What I learnt from this Project

 * Tons of modern cutting-edge CSS techniques to create stunning designs and effects: clip-path, background-clip, mask-image, background-blend-mode, shape-outside, filter, backdrop-filter, object-fit, transform, column-count, hyphens, perspective, calc() and custom CSS properties.